JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-cloud-pub-sub.md

-# GOOGLE CLOUD PUB SUB CHEAT SHEET
+# GOOGLE CLOUD PUB/SUB CHEAT SHEET

 `google cloud pub/sub` _is a fully-managed real-time messaging service that allows you to send and receive messages between